Meet Jill Rogoff

 Her music covers 1,400 years, which is why she always invites her audiences to sit down.
 While she has sung in venues where the audience has numbered thousands, she much prefers more intimate venues, where the music she sings and plays and the stories she tells with the lyrics travel from her heart and soul to those of each listener.
 She elaborates: “I’m inviting my audience into my personal world: they are guests in my spiritual home.
 My music is for people who can forget the rat-race for a while, and who are prepared to put aside the questionable musical and artistic values continually being thrust at them through so many different media.
 My music is neither commercial nor trendy; it has no use-by date.
 Much of it is introspective and quiet, but I always delight in offering surprises.”

 News flash!
 Jill’s tenth album, Still Life, is now available.
 PLEASE NOTE: Due to a gap in the current international copyright arrangements between various countries, the entire album – with the original order of songs – can only be ordered directly from Jill.
 The downloads, which are available from CD Baby, do not include two of the songs from the list.

 “Just finished listening to the CD and it’s absolutely amazing!
 My goodness, what a voice!
 Soothing, calming, healing… if anyone ever doubted that music is medicine they should listen to you. …full of wonder.” – A.N., Sweden

-News flash!
 In July 2016, Jill re-released her third album, Across the Narrow Seas, in compact disc form – in addition to its remaining available as a download on CD Baby.
-The discs can only be ordered directly from Jill.
+This is a limited edition, and the discs can only be ordered directly from Jill.

 It is also possible to download The Celtic Cradle, Across the Narrow Seas, The King’s Well, The Voice of the Wanderer, A Lone Voice, For Healing and Harp Music for Babies.
 See the respective Albums pages for ordering details of disc formats.